alterNERDtive/VoiceAttack-profiles/docs/EliteDangerous.md

   call.
 See [below](#Configuration-Variables).
 * Make sure all EDDI events that EliteDangerous needs are correctly handled.
 For all events used in EliteDangerous that you already have handlers for in your profile, you’ll have to include a call to `EliteDangerous.<event name>`.
-E.g.
-  for “EDDI Jumped”, call `SpanshAttack.EDDI Jumped` by name from your `((EDDI Jumped))` command.
+E.g. for “EDDI Jumped”, call `EliteDangerous.EDDI Jumped` by name from your `((EDDI Jumped))` command.
 * Initialise the [bindED](https://forum.voiceattack.com/SMF?topic=564.0) plugin
   correctly to read your Elite keybinds.
-Do that in your main profile’s startup command to only have it run once.

 ## Usage ##